wdporter/i-am-that-vuepress/74-the-truth-is-here-and-now/readme.md

 **Q:**&ensp;Sir, if you want the body to be still and the mind quiet, tell me how it is done.
 In self-awareness I see the body and the mind moved by causes beyond my control.
 Heredity and environment dominate me absolutely.
-The mighty ‘I am’, the creätor of the universe, can be wiped out by a drug temporarily, or a drop of poison — permanently.
+The mighty ‘I am’, the creator of the universe, can be wiped out by a drug temporarily, or a drop of poison — permanently.

 **M:**&ensp;Again, you take yourself to be the body.